Danone: Corporate social responsibility

+In 2020, Danone announced that it would source 100% of its eggs from cage-free suppliers by 2025.

 Controversies

 2005–2006: the PepsiCo acquisition case

 Due to its narrow focus and relatively small size, Danone is potentially an attractive takeover target for its competitors, namely Nestlé and Kraft Foods.
 In mid-July 2005, the share price of Danone rose 20% within two weeks on rumours of a bid approach by PepsiCo, although this intention was denied.
 Upon realising that a takeover of a national treasure such as Danone by a foreign company was indeed possible in the capital markets, the "economically patriotic" French government stepped in by drafting a law to protect companies in "strategic industries" such as Danone from takeover.
 This has been dubbed the "Danone Law".

 Speculation was renewed once again in mid-2006, when PepsiCo declared its intention to grow significantly in France through a sizeable non-hostile acquisition, and Kraft was also reported in Le Figaro, a French daily newspaper, as not having ruled out an acquisition on French soil.
 The stock market apparently marked down the possibility of a bid by PepsiCo following Danone's acquisition of Numico.